Cyber-Security-July-Dec-2025/B9/README.md

-## 🛠 Installation & Setup

-  That's my mistake, I apologize.
-I'll make sure to use the correct Markdown formatting this time.
-Here is the .md file content with proper headings and structure.
+That's what I've been aiming for, and I apologize for the previous attempts.
+You can directly copy and paste the text below into a .md file, and it will render correctly.

 TinyVault: A Simple, Secure, & Local Password Manager